 Using a lot of digital products definitely can increase your risk of getting carpal tunnel syndrome during pregnancy.
 Especially if you have a past history of carpal tunnel syndrome.

-In my office, an entire cabinet was stocked with wrist bands for carpal tunnel syndrome.
-Right-handed, left-handed, soft or firm. small, medium or large.
-This was before carpal tunnel wrist bands became available online.
+In our OB/GYN office, we kept an entire cabinet stocked with wrist bands for carpal tunnel syndrome.

 This post contains affiliate links.
 You can read our affiliate disclaimer at the bottom of this post.